 Kodaikanal – The Princess of Hill Stations

-Kodaikanal is a lovely lake town situated near Palani in the hills of Dindigul district of Tamil Nadu.
-It is popularly known as “The Princess of Hill Stations”.
-The name Kodaikanal in Tamil means “The Gift of the Forest”.
-However, the name has four more possible interpretations based on how it is pronounced in Tamil language.
-It is referred to as “a place to see in the summer” owing to its pleasant climate.
-It could also mean “the end of the forest” in a geographical sense as it is at the summit of Palani Hills.
-The place is also stated to mean “the forest of creepers/wine”
+Kodaikanal is a charming hill town located near Palani in the scenic hills of Dindigul district, Tamil Nadu.
+People widely know it as “The Princess of Hill Stations.”
+In Tamil, the name Kodaikanal means “The Gift of the Forest.”
+Depending on pronunciation, the name carries several interpretations.
+Many refer to it as “a place to visit in summer” due to its pleasant climate.
+Geographically, it also means “the end of the forest,” as the town sits atop the Palani Hills.
+Additionally, some interpret it as “the forest of creepers or vines.”

 Major Attractions in Kodaikanal